Yasaswini2002/smartcontracts/README.md

 # smartcontracts
-Code of the smart contracts done in remix ide and code snippetes
+Code of the smart contracts done in remix ide